An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Convergence Proof

 Similarly, given any $\delta>0$, for all $n\geq \mathcal{N}_2 = \max \left(n_1,\lceil(\delta\mathfrak{c}_2^{-1} )^{\alpha_2 - \alpha} \rceil\right)$, we have

 which illustrates the rate of algebraic convergence. \end{proof}

 Let us conclude this section with the following remark.
-Our focus here is on the challenge of proving convergence of the sequence $\{X_n\}_{n\ge 0}$ generated by the algorithm~\eqref{eq:SGD101}.
+Our focus here is on the challenge of proving convergence of the sequence $\{X_n\}_{n\ge 0}$ generated by the algorithm shown in Equation~\eqref{eq:SGD101}.
 In the literature, very often, the easier problem of convergence for the sequence

 is studied.
-For such a sequence, we can derive the following stronger result for the algorithm under the conditions of Theorem~\ref{thm:main}. \begin{corollary} Under the same assumptions as in Theorem~\ref{thm:main}, the sequence $\{\widetilde X_n\}_{n\ge 0}$ defined in~\eqref{EQ:min seq} converges almost surely to $x^*$. \end{corollary} \begin{proof} This is a direct consequence of the fact that $\{\widetilde X_n\}_{n\ge 0}$ is monotone decreasing and bounded from below by $x^*$.
-It thus has a limit, say, $X^-$.
-By Property One of~\Cref{sec:prop1}, $X^-$ is equal to $x^*$ with probability $1$. \end{proof}
+For such a sequence $\{\widetilde X_n \}$, we can derive the following stronger result for the algorithm under the conditions of~\Cref{thm:main}. \begin{corollary} Under the same assumptions as in \Cref{thm:main}, the sequence $\{\widetilde X_n\}_{n\ge 0}$ defined in~\eqref{EQ:min seq} converges almost surely to $x^*$, i.e.,